argoproj/argo-workflows/docs/synchronization.md

 You can limit parallel execution of a template by using Template-level synchronization.
 If templates have the same synchronization reference they will be limited by that synchronization reference, across all workflows.

-In this example, `acquire-lock` template has synchronization reference of `template` key which is configured as limit `"2"` so a maximum of two instances of the `acquire-lock` template will be executed at a given time.
+In this example the synchronization key `template` is configured as limit `"2"`, so a maximum of two instances of the `acquire-lock` template will execute at a time.
-This applies even multiple steps or tasks within a workflow or different workflows refer to the same template.
+This applies even when multiple steps or tasks within a workflow or different workflows refer to the same template.

 Using a semaphore configured by a `ConfigMap`: